 Specifically, the payout ratio shall be 1.00 (100%) upon the full achievement of the operating income goal, and designed to vary within the range between 0.00 (0%) at minimum and 2.00 (200%) at maximum, in proportion to the degree of achievement.
 The amounts of consolidated operating income corresponding to such minimum and maximum factors shall be determined for each fiscal year, based on the absolute standards of the targeted amount, with a view toward providing clear and effective incentives.

-The payout ratio of qualitative evaluation shall be subject to a seven-grade evaluation (between 0.00 (0%) at minimum and 2.00 (200%) at maximum) by the President and CEO at the end of each fiscal year, based on the assessment of the degree of achievement of the qualitative goals established through the interview with the President and CEO at the beginning of each fiscal year.
+The payout ratio of qualitative evaluation shall be subject to a five-grade evaluation (between 0.50 (50%) at minimum and 1.50 (150%) at maximum) by President and CEO (Representative Executive Officer) at the end of each fiscal year, based on the assessment of the degree of achievement of the qualitative goals established through the interview with the President and CEO (Representative Executive Officer) at the beginning of each fiscal year.
 This evaluation will be put to deliberations by the Compensation Committee.

-The allocation ratio (weight) between the degree of achievement against the corporate performance goal and the personal qualitative evaluation shall also be determined for each fiscal year following a review of its positioning.
+The allocation ratio (weight) between the degree of achievement against the corporate performance goal and the personal qualitative evaluation shall be determined for each fiscal year following a review of its positioning.
 For the President and CEO, who has ultimate responsibility for results, the allocation ratio of the degree of achievement against the corporate performance is set at 100%, and for other Executive Officers, it is set at 60%.

 Basic Approaches to the Internal Control System and the Progress of System Development Updated

-“Systems to ensure that business duties as executed by Directors and employees of the Company are in compliance with laws, regulations, and the Articles of Incorporation” (Article 362, Paragraph 4, Item 6 of the Companies Act and Article 100, Paragraph 1, Item 4 of the Companies Act Enforcement Regulations)
+“Systems to ensure that business duties as executed by Executive Officers and employees of the Company are in compliance with laws, regulations, and the Articles of Incorporation” (Article 416, Paragraph 1, Item 1 (e) of the Companies Act and Article 112, Paragraph 2, Item 4 of the Companies Act Enforcement Regulations)

 “Systems to ensure the appropriateness of financial reporting” (Article 24-4-4 of the Financial Instruments and Exchange Act)